DgINC/nineparchments-font/README.md

 And copy new **"script1.fbq"** **"gui1.fbq"** files in game directory.
 Done!

 ## Pictures
-Screenshots are relevant for October 9, 2018.
+~~Screenshots are relevant for October 9, 2018.~~ Images are out of date.
 ### Before
 ![alt-текст](../master/2018-10-09_16-44-50.png "Before")